anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 # Microsoft 365 Apps Deployment for Autopilot Readiness

-This file documents the planned Microsoft 365 Apps deployment lab using Microsoft Intune for the MD-102 Intune virtual company project.
+This file documents Microsoft 365 Apps deployment using Microsoft Intune for the MD-102 Intune virtual company project.

 ---

 ## Status

-Planned / documentation template prepared / not yet tested
+In progress / app created / assigned / installation troubleshooting pending

 ---

 ## Objective

-Deploy Microsoft 365 Apps for Windows devices using Microsoft Intune.
+Deploy Microsoft 365 Apps to a managed Windows device using Microsoft Intune.

-This lab will validate that:
+This lab validates that:

+- A test user has the required Microsoft 365 Apps license.
-- Microsoft 365 Apps can be created from the Intune admin center.
+- Microsoft 365 Apps can be added from the Intune admin center.
-- Office applications such as Word, Excel, PowerPoint, Outlook, OneNote, and Teams can be selected for deployment.
+- Microsoft 365 Apps can be configured for Windows 10 and later / Windows 11 devices.
+- Microsoft 365 Apps for business can be configured using XML data.
-- Microsoft 365 Apps can be assigned as a **Required** app to a pilot group.
+- Microsoft 365 Apps can be assigned as a **Required** app to a pilot user group.
-- A managed Windows device can receive the Microsoft 365 Apps deployment.
+- A managed Windows device can receive the assignment.
-- Installation status can be monitored from Intune.
+- App install status can be monitored from Intune.
-- Office app launch and user sign-in can be verified.
+- Installation issues can be captured and documented for troubleshooting.
-- The app deployment can be used later as part of Windows Autopilot provisioning validation.
+- This deployment can later support Windows Autopilot validation.

 ---